oscarlai1998/tp/docs/DeveloperGuide.md

 ***Behaviour***<br>
 The correct command is executed once the `Command` object is created by the parser by executing the `execute()` method in the correct subclass.
-The command execution can affect the `Model` (eg. adding a module).
+The command execution can affect the `Model` (e.g. adding a module).
 At the end of each command execution, different methods in the `Ui` will be called to perform certain actions, such as displaying the list of modules to the user.

 Below are the Command class diagrams, split into 3 diagrams for better readability.